tarantool/doc/doc/reference/tooling/tcm/tcm_audit_log.rst

 Configuration parameters:

 -   **Output file name**.
 The name of the audit log file.
 Default: ``audit.log``
 -   **Max size (in MB)**.
-The maximum size of the log file before it gets rotated,in megabytes.
+The maximum size of the log file before it gets rotated, in megabytes.
 Default: 100.
 -   **Max backups**.
 The maximum number of stored audit log files.
 Default: 10.
 -   **Max age (in days)**.
 The maximum age of audit log files in days.
 Default: 30.
 -   **Compress**.
 Compress audit log files into ``gzip`` archives when rotating.